 - You can store 2 to 4 ounces per container.

-- If you find yourself lacking in container, you can pour freshly-extracted breast milk into frozen milk as long as the fresh breast milk has cooled already, and the quantity is not double the frozen.
+- If you find yourself lacking for a container, you can pour the freshly-extracted breast milk into frozen milk as long as the fresh breast milk has cooled already, and the quantity is not double the frozen.

 - Seal well and label properly with the date and time extracted and frozen.

 - Clean and sterilize pump parts and containers after every use.
-Air dry them before storing.
+Air dry them before storing them.